fnichol/emeril/README.md

 populating `Chef::Config[:node_name]` and `Chef::Config[:client_key]` is
 the responsibility of the caller, not Emeril.

-For example, to load configuration from `knife.rb` and invoke the same code as the default Rake and Thor tasks, use the following:
+For example, to load configuration from [knife.rb][knife_rb] and invoke the same code as the default Rake and Thor tasks, use the following:

 ```ruby
 # Populate Chef::Config from knife.rb